 I thread thru the hole, but, as crashnquilt said, I have wondered if I did not get the thread trimmed close enough after bobbin wound if it would tangle around the bobbin case...so far guess I get it trimmed short enough, no tangling problems yet...

-Always do right, it will gratify some and astonish the rest...Mark Twain
+Always do right.
+This will gratify some people and astonish the rest~Mark Twain

 Never heard of that before!
 I always do it the way you do and was never told any different.
 I think all the people who are trying to thread thru those little holes are wrong!
 Aren't there enough little places to wind thru and thread as it is?
 We have no shame.